 He slipped and this time he really wedged himself in the bottom of the tub.
 Everything we tried only got him in tighter.
 After 3 more hours, he ‘let’ me call the rescue squad and it took them a half hour to get him out.

 We were so glad to have that tub removed.”

-Here is a related but even more extreme experience reported in the Huffington Post article “Anna Cullen Sues Bathtub Company After Stuck In Tub For 30 Hours”.
+Here is a similar but even more extreme experience reported in the Huffington Post article “Anna Cullen Sues Bathtub Company After Stuck In Tub For 30 Hours”.
 The victim stated:

 That was the lousiest $12,000 I ever put out.
 I ended up in the hospital for four days, and then in a nursing home for three months.” [link to article]

-Next, here are some insightful comments summarizing the use of a walk-in tub, posted by a walk-in tub owner on consumeraffairs.com:
+The next comment summarizing a user’s experience of owning a walk-in tub was posted by a walk-in tub owner on consumeraffairs.com: